FredrikBakken/ssb_mcp/README.md

 # SSB MCP

-A simple model context protocol (MCP) for communicating with the Statistics Norway / Statistisk sentralbyrå (SSB).
+A [model context protocol (MCP)](https://modelcontextprotocol.io/) for communicating with [Statistics Norway / Statistisk sentralbyrå (SSB)](https://www.ssb.no/).

 This MCP server supports the following operations:

-1. Use the Search API to find statistics based on keywords
+1. Use the Search API to find statistics based on keywords.
-2. Fetch statistics table metadata
+2. Fetch statistics table metadata.
-3. Read the statistics table data
+3. Read the statistics table data.
-4. List the latest publications for a given date
+4. List the latest publications for a given date.

 ## Getting Started

 ### Prerequisites

-Make sure you have `uv` installed on your machine.
+Make sure you have [`uv`](https://docs.astral.sh/uv/) installed on your machine.
 You can install it with:

 ```shell
 curl -LsSf https://astral.sh/uv/install.sh | sh